-Burton, D, Sheerin, A, Ostler, E.L, Smith, K, Giles, P.J, Lowe, J, Rhys-Williams, W, Kipling, D.G and Faragher, R.G.A (2007) Cyclin D1 over-expression permits the reproducible detection of senescent human vascular smooth muscle cells Annals of the New York Academy of Sciences, 1119. pp. 20-31.
+Burton, D., Sheerin, Angela, Ostler, Elizabeth, Smith, K., Giles, P.J., Lowe, J., Rhys-Williams, W., Kipling, D.G. and Faragher, Richard (2007) Cyclin D1 over-expression permits the reproducible detection of senescent human vascular smooth muscle cells Annals of the New York Academy of Sciences, 1119. pp. 20-31.
 ISSN 1-57331-686-5Full text not available from this repository.

 The senescence of mitotic cells is hypothesized to play a causal role in organismal aging.
 Cultures of normal human cells become senescent in vitro as a result of a continuous decline in the mitotic fraction from cell turnover.
 However, one potential barrier to the evaluation of the frequency and distribution of senescent cells in tissues is the absence of a panel of robust markers for the senescent state.
 In parallel with an analysis of the growth kinetics of human vascular smooth muscle cells, we have undertaken transcriptomic comparisons of early- and late-passage cultures of human vascular smooth muscle cells to identify potential markers that can distinguish between senescent and growth-competent cells.
 A wide range of genes are upregulated at senescence in human vascular smooth muscle cells.
 In particular, we have identified a 12-fold upregulation of expression in the cyclin D1 message, which is reflected in a concomitant upregulation at the protein level.
 Quantitative cytochemical analysis of senescent and growing vascular smooth muscle cells indicates that cyclin D1 reactivity is a considerably better marker of replicative senescence than senescence-associated β-galactosidase activity.
 We have applied this new marker (in combination with Ki67, COMET, and TUNEL staining) to the study of human vascular smooth muscle cells treated with resveratrol, a putative anti-aging molecule known to have significant effects on cell growth.